tweag/CIPs/CIP-0165/README.md

 DataEntry is a blob of a key-valued data.
 The structure of the `DataEntry` is the following:

 - `size` : `u32` - size of the data
-- `key` : `fixed size` - key is a fixed size blob there size depends on the namespace
+- `key` : `fixed size` - key is a fixed size blob where size depends on the namespace
 - `value` : `bstr` — cbor data entry

 While the format requires each entry to have a key it's still possible to support hierarchical structures, either by normalizing them